dqrk0jeste/owl/README.md

 ## features
 - tiling and floating toplevels
 - master layout with support for multiple masters, ideal for wide monitors
-- keyboard focused workflow
+- optimized for the keyboard focused workflow
-- great multitasking with multimonitor and workspaces support
+- great multitasking with multi-monitor and workspaces support
 - smooth and customizable animations
 - easy configuration with hot reloading on save
 - eye-candy (opacity, blur, rounded corners and shadows)
-- portals and an ipc for integrating with other apps
+- powerful ipc for integrating with your apps

 ## dependencies
 - meson *